-Hospitals, already under strain from coronavirus cases, discourage ER visits for covid tests
+Hospitals, already under strain from covid cases, discourage ER visits for coronavirus tests

 Tanveer Gaibi, chairman of emergency medicine at the Inova Fairfax Medical Campus, said he understands why people rush to the emergency department.
 “They are scared.
 They have a covid exposure.
 They want to get tested,” he said.

-People with severe coronavirus symptoms, such as difficulty breathing, intense chest pain, severe weakness or a high temperature for days should consider going to the emergency room, public health officials say.
-But people with a cough, sore throat, runny nose, or body aches — or individuals simply seeking a test — should consult an outpatient primary care provider.
+People with severe coronavirus symptoms, such as difficulty breathing, intense chest pain, severe weakness or a high temperature for days should consider going to the emergency room, Virginia public health officials say.
+But people with a cough, sore throat, runny nose, or body aches — or individuals simply seeking a test — should first consult an outpatient primary care provider.

-In a rare joint statement Thursday, the Virginia Department of Health and Virginia Hospital and Healthcare Association reiterated the call to avoid “unnecessary trips to already burdened hospital emergency departments.”
+In a rare joint statement Thursday, the Virginia Department of Health and the Virginia Hospital and Healthcare Association reiterated the call to avoid “unnecessary trips to already burdened hospital emergency departments.”

 The state recently surpassed 1 million total cases and documented more than 51,000 new infections since Dec.
 24. Hospitalizations have more than doubled in December yet remain below the peak reported in Virginia one year ago, thanks largely to vaccines, officials said.

-In Montgomery County, Holy Cross Health has seen a “dramatic increase” in people seeking emergency room care, Ann Burke, vice president of medical affairs, said in a county government news conference Wednesday.
+“There is an acute need for testing in D.C.," the official said.

-“We very strongly encourage those who are only mildly symptomatic or who are seeking confirmatory testing to please use other resources available,” Burke said.
-“We need to preserve our EMS services for patients who are experiencing medical emergencies.”
+A D.C.
+Health official had earlier confirmed that the Biden administration reached out to local leaders after noting that the District had a high volume of coronavirus cases and of people seeking tests.
+The forthcoming federal site will add modestly to local testing capacity, with the ability to process about 500 people per day, said the official, who spoke on the condition of anonymity because they were not authorized to speak on the matter.

-Reginald Brown, director of the emergency department at Doctors Community Health System, said the reality is that the emergency department is a safety net for people without health care, but said coronavirus testing for people who are asymptomatic or only mildly ill drains resources.
+Reginald Brown, director of the emergency department at Luminis Health Doctors Community Medical Center, said the reality is that the emergency department is a safety net for people without health care, but added that coronavirus testing for people who are asymptomatic or only mildly ill drains resources.

 “Our thought process is if you’re asymptomatic or have no symptoms after a positive exposure, you can really wait this out at home," he said in an interview Thursday.
-"As long as your symptoms resolve in five to seven days you don’t necessary have to have a test.”
+"As long as your symptoms resolve in five to seven days, you don’t necessarily have to have a test.”

 “We understand that the community wants to know.
 Around the holiday season, people wanted to know for travel or if they wanted to attend an event," Brown said, adding that New Year’s Eve parties and large gatherings should be canceled anyway.